Dental implant surgery is usually an outpatient surgery performed in stages:

 - After your jawbone heals, your oral surgeon places the dental implant metal post in your jawbone.

 - You go through a healing period that may last several months.

-The entire process can take many months from start to finish — three to nine months and sometimes longer.
+The entire process can take many months from start to finish.
 Much of that time is devoted to healing and waiting for the growth of new bone in your jaw.